MicrosoftDocs/OfficeDocs-SharePoint/OneDrive/deploy-and-configure-on-macos.md

 <a name="Tier"> </a>

 This setting lets you specify the ring for users in your organization.
 The OneDrive sync app updates to the public through three rings; first to Insiders, then to Production, and finally to Deferred.
 When you enable this setting and select a ring, users aren't able to change it.

+We recommend selecting several people in your IT department as early adopters to join the Insiders ring and receive features early.
+We also recommend leaving everyone else in the organization in the default Production ring to ensure they receive bug fixes and new features in a timely fashion.
+[See all our recommendations for configuring the sync app](ideal-state-configuration.md).

 **Insiders**: The Insiders ring users receive builds that let them preview new features coming to OneDrive.

 **Production**: The Production ring users get the latest features as they become available.
 This ring is the default.

-**Enterprise** (now called "Deferred"): The Deferred ring users get new features, bug fixes, and performance improvements last.
+**Deferred** (formerly called "Enterprise"): The Deferred ring users get new features, bug fixes, and performance improvements last.
 This ring lets you deploy updates from an internal network location, and control the timing of the deployment (within a 60-day window).

-> [!IMPORTANT]
-> We recommend selecting several people in your IT department as early adopters to join the Insiders ring and receive features early.
-We also recommend leaving everyone else in the organization in the default Production ring to ensure they receive bug fixes and new features in a timely fashion.
-[See all our recommendations for configuring the sync app](ideal-state-configuration.md).

 For more information on the builds currently available in each ring, see the [OneDrive release notes](https://support.office.com/article/845dcf18-f921-435e-bf28-4e24b95e5fc0?).
 For more information about the update rings and how the sync app checks for updates, see the [OneDrive sync app update process](sync-client-update-process.md).